-(c) state where, and at what times, a copy of a plan showing the land likely to be affected may be inspected;
+(c) state where, and at what times, a copy of a plan showing the land likely to be affected may be inspected; and

-(d) state the general nature as then formulated of the legislative amendments and other measures needed for the purpose of effecting the proposed conservation, how the draft Order meets that need, and where and in what manner further particulars may be obtained; and
+(d) state the general nature as then formulated of the legislative amendments and other measures needed for the purpose of effecting the proposed conservation, how the draft order meets that need, and where and in what manner further particulars may be obtained; and

 (e) invite persons generally to make submissions in relation to the proposed conservation and any legislative amendments or other measures that may be proposed, affording a reasonable opportunity for that purpose and specifying the time within which, the manner in which and the address to which the submissions should be forwarded.

-(3) A copy of the notice and draft Order published under subsection (1) shall be served on any local government likely to be concerned and to every other person who would have been required to have been given notice had any land or building to which the proposed conservation measures relate been a place sought to be entered in the Register.
+(3) A copy of the notice and draft order published under subsection (1) shall be served on any local government likely to be concerned and to every other person who would have been required to have been given notice had any land or building to which the proposed conservation measures relate been a place sought to be entered in the Register.

-(4) The Council shall have regard to any submissions duly forwarded pursuant to this section, and may change the method of proposed conservation and the draft Order accordingly, but is not required to publish either the changed intentions or the final draft of the Order unless section 41 so requires.
+(4) The Council shall have regard to any submissions duly forwarded pursuant to this section, and may change the method of proposed conservation and the draft order accordingly, but is not required to publish either the changed intentions or the final draft of the order unless section 41 so requires.

 [Section 40 amended by No. 14 of 1996 s.
 4.]

-41. Recommendations as to measures needed for a proposal
+41. Council to advise Minister as to matters for order under s.
+38

-(1) The Council shall advise the Minister of its recommendations as to the legislative amendments or other measures proposed to be included in an Order under section 38 but in so doing shall make known to the Minister —
+(1) The Council shall advise the Minister of its recommendations as to the legislative amendments or other measures proposed to be included in an order under section 38 but in so doing shall make known to the Minister —

 (a) in general terms the purport of any submissions which were forwarded and the advice of the Council thereon, furnishing the Minister with all such information as the Minister may require in relation to any submission or any matter arising therefrom; and

-(b) any change in the method of proposed conservation or the draft Order made by the Council, where publication of a notice pursuant to section 40(1) was made prior to that change,
+(b) any change in the method of proposed conservation or the draft order made by the Council, where publication of a notice pursuant to section 40(1) was made prior to that change,

 and, if so directed by the Minister, shall publish particulars of any changes in the manner directed.